 In tiers where pubs and restaurants can open, they will have to stop service at 10pm, although customers will be allowed to finish up until 11pm.

-In all parts of England, non-essential shops and gyms will be able to reopen, and outdoor sports will be able to resume.
+In all parts of England, non-essential shops and gyms will be able to reopen, and outdoor sport will be able to resume.

 The PM also announced the deployment of more rapid turnaround tests.
 Mass testing will be provided to local authorities for a six-week period in tier three areas.

-Students are encouraged to take two tests, three days apart, before travelling home for the holidays within a “travel window” previously outlined by the government and adopted by universities.
+Students are encouraged to take two tests, three days apart, before travelling home for the holidays within a “travel window” previously outlined by the government and backed by universities.

 The government has today announded UK-wide plans for family gatherings at Christmas.

-From 23-27 December (with an extra travel day on each side for Northern Ireland), travel restrictions will be lifted, and up to three households (two in Wales), excluding over-65s in care homes, will be able to mix indoors together in Christmas bubbles.
-People can also meet people outside their Christmas bubble, observing the rules of their region’s tier.
+From 23-27 December (with an extra travel day on each side for Northern Ireland) travel restrictions will be lifted, and up to three households (two in Wales), excluding over-65s in care homes, will be able to mix indoors together in Christmas bubbles.

 Update: As of 19 December, people in tier four (stay at home) areas will not be able to form Christmas bubbles, which will only be able to meet on Christmas Day.